Forklift tyres come in many shapes and sizes. So, it can be confusing to figure out which type of forklift tyre is best for you.

 Solid Rubber Tyres (Most Popular Forklift Tyre in South Africa)

 Solid rubber tyres are by far the most popular forklift tyres in the world and specifically in South Africa.
-They are similar to pneumatic tyres but instead of being filled with air they are solid.
-These tyres have the ability to last very long due the the fact that they are solid, therefore they can’t go flat or get punctured.
-Their application is best suited to indoor use but you can use them for very light outdoor use.
+They are similar to pneumatic tyres, but instead of being filled with air they are solid.
+These tyres have the ability to last very long due to the fact that they are solid, therefore they can’t go flat or get punctured.
+Their application is best suited to indoor use, but you can use them for very light outdoor use.
 Due to their solid construction they don’t do well on rough or uneven terrain.

 These tyres are made of smooth solid rubber which is fitted around a metal band.
 This type of forklift tyre is best suited to smooth concrete warehouse flooring and generally has a good turning circle.
 They are also relatively cheap to manufacture compared to pneumatic tyres.
 Mainly used in the USA and not really applicable for SA market.

 These tyres are pressed onto the forklift wheel and are considered to be very similar to skateboard wheels.
 Polyurethane tyres are suited to indoor applications with extremely even surfaces, as even small crack in the floor can cause damage to these wheels.
-You will most likely find them on electric forklifts, reach trucks or order pickers.
+You will most likely find them on warehousing equipment such as power pallet trucks, reach trucks or order pickers.
 Polyurethane tyres have a minimal rolling resistance which extends the lifespan of the tyre.